cosmos/cosmos-sdk/x/group/spec/01_concepts.md

 - either someone tries to execute the proposal (see next section), which can happen on a `Msg/Exec` transaction, or a `Msg/{SubmitProposal,Vote}` transaction with the `Exec` field set.
-When a proposal execution is attempted, a tally is done first to make sure the the proposal passes.
+When a proposal execution is attempted, a tally is done first to make sure the proposal passes.
 - or on `EndBlock` when the proposal's voting period end just passed.

 If the tally result passes the decision policy's rules, then the proposal is